 9- Salinas Grandes

-A spectacular natural landscape in Argentina is Salinas Grandes, which is a salt pan that sits at 3350 m above sea level and was once a lake.
+A spectacular natural landscape in Argentina is Salinas Grandes, a salt pan that sits 3350 m above sea level and was once a lake.

-The salt pan is now a 525 square kilometre area with a thick crust of salt which in some areas is up to half a meter thick.
+The salt pan is now a 525 square kilometre area with a thick crust of salt that is up to half a meter thick in some areas.

-On particularly clear days, the contrast between the blue skies and crisp, white of the salt pans makes for spectacular photographs.
+On particularly clear days, the contrast between the blue skies and the crisp, white of the salt pans make for spectacular photographs.

 10- Perito Moreno Glacier